red-hat-data-services/NeMo-Guardrails/docs/configure-rails/yaml-schema/guardrails-configuration/built-in-guardrails.md

 ##### Blocking Mode

-Similar to self-check fact-checking, to trigger the self-check hallucination rail in blocking mode, you have to set the `$check_halucination` context variable to `True` to verify that a bot message is not prone to hallucination:
+Similar to self-check fact-checking, to trigger the self-check hallucination rail in blocking mode, you have to set the `$check_hallucination` context variable to `True` to verify that a bot message is not prone to hallucination:

 ```colang
 define flow